Polymer Clay Pendant Holes, Bails, and Jump Ring Placement

 A pendant may look centered in your hand and still tilt once the chain tension changes.
 Testing it on a real necklace is the fastest way to see whether the hole, bail, or jump ring sits on the true balance line.

-Necklace chain for pendant wear tests is useful here because you can test the actual hang of the finished piece before you call the hardware plan solved.
+Necklace chain for pendant wear tests is useful here because you can check the actual hang of the finished piece before final assembly.

 Do Not Pretend Metal Bonds Itself To Clay